sirech/example-prometheus-setup/README.md

 - [**black box exporter**](https://github.com/prometheus/blackbox_exporter/)

 Checks whether a list of defined target urls is online or not, sort of like a homegrown [freshping](https://www.freshworks.com/website-monitoring/).
+Note that the actual targets are verified by the `probe_success` metric.

 - different jvm based applications ([cookery2](https://github.com/sirech/cookery2-backend), [echo](https://github.com/sirech/echo))